Sandra Stewart | January 17, 2021

 Was that brave, or even bold?
 No. It was honest, though.
 As with many B Corps, our business is an extension and a reflection of our personal values.
 If we as people see something as horrific, we as a business do too.
 Cynical takes on business statements assume that they’re all calculated for commercial advantage.
-That’s understandable, but it’s not true.
+That’s understandable, especially when businesses weigh in on grave issues, but it’s not true.
 If you want to know the difference between performative business progressivism (or even basic decency) and the real thing, look for actions.
 Does the business behave in ways that support its stated values when no one is looking?
 Does it acknowledge when it may be part of a problem and take concrete steps to fix that?
 Does it consistently make statements on values issues even when those issues aren’t getting wall-to-wall news coverage?

 Maybe don’t wave off the invisible hand

-The elephant-in-the-room question at this point is, does any of that even matter?
+As businesses weigh in, the elephant-in-the-room question at this point is, does any of that even matter?
 It sometimes seems like businesses leading on social responsibility might remain a lonely forward force, with the crowd forever lagging behind.
 Business Roundtable commitments to stakeholder capitalism, which recognizes the interests of workers, communities and our long-term survival on this planet, seem not to have survived the pandemic.
 The list of large companies announcing they will suspend support for politicians who worked to override a legal election is long, but the commitments are vague.